poplop03/robot1/readme.md

 - I built a ROS UI with react.
 Make sure that the robot and the webserver is run on the same local network: https://github.com/poplop03/react-ui-ros

-### Node function is listed below, it's might be helpful.
+### Node function is listed below, it's might be helpful:
 - **Bno055_IMU:** This is a hardware interface between IMU and the ROS system.
 The data format is defined in sensor_msgs/Imu.msg.
 - **hoverboard_driver:** This is a hardware interface between the hoverboard driver